Design rules for controlling active topological defects: Discussion and Conclusion

-SS acknowledges support from the Harvard Society of Fellows.
-This research was supported in part by the National Science Foundation under Grants No.~PHY-1748958 (MJB and LS) and DMR-2041459 (MCM and LS).
+\acknow{SS acknowledges support from the Harvard Society of Fellows.
+LVDS acknowledges support from the College of Creative Studies' Francesc Roig Summer Undergraduate Research Fund.
+This research was supported in part by the National Science Foundation under Grants No.~PHY-1748958 (MJB and LS) and DMR-2041459 (MCM and LS). }